Hilaire du Berrier

-Hilaire du Berrier (November 1, 1906 - October 12, 2002) was an American barnstorming pilot, mercenary adventurer, journalist, and spy.
+Hilaire du Berrier (born Harold Berrier; November 1, 1906 - October 12, 2002) was an American barnstorming pilot, mercenary adventurer, journalist, and spy.
 He wrote for a number of publications, mostly right-wing and far-right, including his own monthly newsletter.

 Early life

 He was born as Harold Berrier on November 1, 1906, in Flasher, North Dakota.
 His ancestry was either Huguenot or Polish.
 His father was a fur businessman; he died when Berrier was nine.
-As a teenager, Berrier was sent to the Pillsbury Military Academy, but was expelled one month before graduating.
-His mother sent him to an art school in Chicago.
+As a teenager, Berrier was sent to the Pillsbury Military Academy, but he was expelled one month before graduating.
+His mother then sent him to an art school in Chicago.

 He found employment as a commercial artist in Chicago, working part time for ad agencies and department stores.
-He started working at Heath School of Aviation, an early aviation manufacturer.
+He started working at the Heath School of Aviation, an early aviation manufacturer.
 At 20, he quit his job to become a barnstormer.

 Aviation

 Trained by aviation stuntman Dick Powell, du Berrier started his own circus, Du Berrier's Flying Circus, which travelled around the Midwest.
 Du Berrier had a few close misses (including, du Berrier said, a rival barnstormer's sabotage of a rope ladder that du Berrier would hang off during stunts).
 It closed after the start of the Great Depression and the enactment of new federal flight safety rules.